GaheeKate/StudyTIL/LEMP/SettingEnv.md

-# set up the environments
+# Setting up the environments

 ## adduser (dont use useradd, too simple)
 - goto sudoers.d and 90cloud, and set no password required (chmod 777 to modify the file)